ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 ## Your rights to your data and how to manage your preferences

 WSO2 acknowledges your right to access your data.
 If information pertaining to you as an individual has been submitted to us, then you have the right to access, correct, or edit your data.
 If you wish, we can provide all the personal information on our records to you or to someone you nominate in a portable format as well.
 Our contact details are provided at the bottom of the page, or you may submit a request through <a target="_blank" href="mailto:dpo@wso2.com">dpo@wso2.com</a>.
-All you have to do is to request, and we are happy to help.
+All you have to do is request, and we are happy to help.

-You can ask us to stop using all or some of your personal data (e.g., if we have no legal right to keep using it) or to limit our use of it (e.g., if your personal data is inaccurate or unlawfully held).
+You can ask us to stop using all or some of your personal data (e.g., if we have no legal right to keep using it) or to limit our use of it (e.g. if your personal data is inaccurate or unlawfully held).

-You may also choose to delete your data from our website at any time you choose, and unsubscribe from any Ballerina mailing lists you are on.
+You may also choose to delete your data from our website at any time you choose and unsubscribe from any Ballerina mailing lists you are on.
 You can unsubscribe from our marketing emails by clicking on the unsubscribe link which is at the bottom of our marketing emails or by sending an email to <a target="_blank" href="mailto:dpo@wso2.com">dpo@wso2.com</a>.
 Please note that deleting your data may affect the provision of some services.

 We only ever retain your personal data even after you have ceased using our services, requested to unsubscribe or delete your data only if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, or fulfill your request to "unsubscribe" from further messages from us.